Sednaoui/firenze/README.md

-# 🏗 Scaffold-ETH + ▲ Next.js
+# 🏗 Firenze

-> everything you need to build on Ethereum! 🚀
+> An App Designed To Allow Users To Commmision Work To Artists

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: